The Best Way to Grind Sticky Weed: Tips and Techniques

 2. Choosing the Right Grinder

-Sticky weed, also known as "sticky icky," refers to cannabis buds that are resinous and have a higher moisture content.
+Sticky herbs, also known as "sticky icky," refers to herbs buds that are resinous and have a higher moisture content.
 These buds are often stickier to touch and can be challenging to break apart.
-Sticky weed is typically a result of strain genetics, cultivation techniques, or proper curing.
-Here are a few examples where sticky weed is commonly found:
+Sticky herbs is typically a result of strain genetics, cultivation techniques, or proper curing.
+Here are a few examples where sticky herbs is commonly found:

 • Strains with high levels of resin production, such as Gorilla Glue or Gelato.